 Generative models of human brain networks have traditionally only considered wiring costs estimated using physical distances in the adult brain.
-These 'static' models thus neglect the potential impact that developmental changes in brain size and shape, occurring when connections are actually formed, can have on wiring costs.
-To incorporate these developmental changes, we estimated, for each of the 18 timepoints for which we have fetal scans, a unique inter-regional distance matrix using the ray-tracing procedure described above.
+These static models thus neglect the potential impact that developmental changes in brain size and shape, occurring when connections are actually formed, can have on wiring costs.
+To incorporate these developmental changes, we estimated, for each of the 18 time points for which we have fetal scans, a unique interregional distance matrix using the ray-tracing procedure described above.
 When taken with the adult data, this yielded a total of 19 time points.
-In principle our approach could be extended to include additional time points between birth and adulthood, but we focus here on the prenatal stage because this is when the bulk of inter-regional connections are formed (77, 78, 89).
+In principle, our approach could be extended to include additional time points between birth and adulthood, but we focus here on the prenatal stage because this is when the bulk of interregional connections are formed (72, 80).
 We add connections to our model networks in distinct stages, constrained by the corresponding developmental time point, to approximate the effect of changes in brain size and shape.
-We thus introduce a time-varying wiring cost, $D{ij}(t)$ which indicates the inter-nodal distance between nodes i and j at timepoint t, yielding Eq.
-(3).
+We thus introduce a time-varying wiring cost, $D{ij}(t)$ , which indicates the internodal distance between nodes i and j at time point t, yielding Eq.
+3.

 A critical question in this model concerns the rate at which connections should be added to the model at different time points.
 Detailed empirical data to answer this question are lacking.
-One study found that expression of GAP-43, a marker of axonal growth, was highly and stably expressed between 21 and 43 weeks post conception, suggesting that this is a period of sustained axonal formation (89).
-Studies of axonal numbers in the developing rhesus monkey have suggested that the number of axons increases linearly during gestation up until birth (77, 78).
-We thus use the simplest possible formulation and add connections at a constant rate at each timepoint t, but note that our framework is flexible enough to enable explorations of alternative developmental trajectories.
+One study found that expression of Growth Associated Protein 43, a marker of axonal growth, was highly and stably expressed between 21 and 43 weeks after conception, suggesting that this is a period of sustained axonal formation (80).
+Studies of axonal numbers in the developing rhesus monkey have suggested that the number of axons increases linearly during gestation up until birth (72).
+We thus use the simplest possible formulation and add connections at a constant rate at each time point t, but note that our framework is flexible enough to enable explorations of alternative developmental trajectories.